cthackers/adm-zip/APPNOTE.md

-       Flag, bit 11 (Language encoding flag (EFS)), can be used to indicate both the header File Name and Comment fields are UTF-8 and, in this case, the Unicode Path and Unicode Comment extra fields are not needed and should not be created.
-Note that, for backward compatibility, bit 11 should only be used if the native character set of the paths and comments being zipped up are already in UTF-8.
+       Flag, bit 11 (Language encoding flag (EFS)), can be used to indicate both the header File Name and Comment fields are UTF-8 and, in this case, the Unicode Path and Unicode Comment extra fields are not needed and SHOULD NOT be created.
+Note that, for backward compatibility, bit 11 SHOULD only be used if the native character set of the paths and comments being zipped up are already in UTF-8.
 It is expected that the same file comment storage method, either general purpose bit 11 or extra fields, be used in both the Local and Central